Scholarship Program

 Solo Flight

 One of the major milestones in learning to fly is your first solo flight.
 Ask any pilot, and they can vividly recall the details of the first time they flew solo.
-When your instructor believes your ready, he or she will set you free to fly on your own as you work toward the completion of your flight training.
-Before you engage in solo flight training, you will need a student pilot certificate issued by the FAA.
+When your instructor believes you’re ready, he or she will set you free to fly on your own as you work toward the completion of your flight training.
+Before you engage in solo flight training, you will need a student pilot certificate issued by the FAA, which also requires an FAA third-class medical certificate.

 Written Test

 Along the path to becoming a pilot, you’ll have to make time to study some academic materials to pass the FAA Knowledge Test.
-This is often referred to as the “written” because it is a forty question, multiple-choice test.
-You must score 70 percent of better to pass.
-To prepare for the test, you can train with your instructor, taking a class (called “ground school”), or a self-study course at home.
-This test can be taken at any time in your flight training, but it must be completed before the practical flight test, commonly called the “checkride”.
+This is often referred to as the “written” because it is a 40 question, multiple-choice test.
+You must score 70 percent or better to pass.
+To prepare for the test, you can train with your instructor, take an in-person class (called “ground school”), or complete an online self-study course.
+This test can be taken at any time in your flight training but you must complete it before you can takethe practical flight test, commonly called the “checkride.”

 Cross-Country Flight

-For the private pilot certificate, an important element of you flight training will be to conduct several cross-country flights.
-That is, you’ll depart from one airport and land at least one other airport before returning to your home field.
+For the private pilot certificate, an important element of your flight training will be to conduct several cross-country flights–that is, you’ll depart from one airport and land at at least one other airport before returning to your home field.
 This exercise will ensure your ability to fly and navigate.
 Your flight instructor will oversee the planning for each cross-country flight, but most of your cross-country hours will be solo.

 Oral and Practical Test

 Medical Requirements: Before you fly solo, you’ll need to apply for a student pilot certificate from the FAA.
-Additionally, the applicant needs to successfully complete an Airman’s physical exam administered by an FAA designated aviation medical examiner.
-In addition, every pilot-from sport pilot to airline transport pilot-must determine before each flight that he or she is medically fit to operate their aircraft in a safe manner.
+Additionally, the applicant needs to successfully complete an Airman’s physical exam administered by an FAA-designated aviation medical examiner.
+In addition, every pilot–from sport pilot to airline transport pilot–must determine before each flight that he or she is medically fit to operate their aircraft safely.
 As a pilot, it is your responsibility to ensure that your current medical health in no way jeopardizes the safety of a flight.

-Chapter President Bob Savage giving our next scholarship recipients their certificate; Ava Melton and Gabriel Bryant both are already working on their Pilot’s license.
+Chapter membership chairman Bob Savage giving our next scholarship recipients their certificate; Ava Melton and Gabriel Bryant both are already working on their Pilot’s license.
 Careers to follow?

 posted 3/2021

-The first recipient is McKenzie Nielsen-Barrett.
-Here we see McKenzie receiving the scholarship from chapter president Bob Savage
+The first scholarship recipient is McKenzie Nielsen-Barrett.
+Here we see McKenzie receiving the scholarship from Bob Savage.